akariba/Materials-1/README.md

 Do not build a second graph component.

+Do not create another graph persistence model.

 ==================================================
 STEP 14 — PREVIEW
 ==================================================

 This is critical.

-The Preview stage must execute the actual relationship detection logic against actual CCRIG data.
+The Preview stage must execute the actual relationship detection logic against actual application data.

 Do not show mock metrics.